Mount Panther

 Mount Panther is an historic country house located between Dundrum and Clough in Northern Ireland.
 The house dates from the 1700s and has been derelict for some years.
-In 2009 it was offered for sale for £5m along with 140 acres of farm and parkland.
-In 2014 it was considered a complete ruin with a reduced demesne of 80 acres.
+In 2009 it was offered for sale for £5M along with 140 acre of farm and parkland.
+In 2014 it was considered a complete ruin with a reduced demesne of 80 acre.
 It is a listed building of County Down since 1980.

 History

-Described by The News Letter as a well built elegant brick house with four or five rooms per floor, where the central portion of the building features a Diocletian window on top floor and a Palladian one below it.
-It was built about 1740 on almost 150 acres.
+Described by the News Letter as a well-built elegant brick house with four or five rooms per floor, where the central portion of the building features a Diocletian window on top floor and a Palladian one below it.
+It was built about 1740 on almost 150 acre.
 The most famous resident was the writer Mary Delany, who married Patrick Delany in 1743, and divided her time between Mount Panther and Dublin from 1744 until 1760.
 They rented the house and during their first year in the house Patrick was made Dean of Down.
 The building was expanded with the addition of three bay wings and some rooms, such as the renowned ballroom, whose plasterwork done by Dublin stucco artists.
 This work was instigated by the 1st Earl Annesley who bought the property in 1772.
 The stable courtyard at the rear, dating from the late 18th century, was rather plain and contrasted with the elegant front to which had been added floating labels above the ground and first floor windows and the cornice featured Italianate bracket mouldings.